Sri Vaishnavism: Characteristics

 According to the Tenkalai tradition, spiritually exalted individuals are not obligated to perform rituals such as Sandhyavandanam, as their liberation is already assured.
 However, they still observe these duties to set a moral example for others, while all other Brahmins are required to perform them.
 They don't allow the ringing of bells during worship.
 The Tenkalai forbid widows to shave (tonsure) their head, quoting the Parashara Smriti. while Vadakalais support the tonsure quoting the Manusmriti.

+The Tenkalai frontal mark is a symbolic representation of the two feet of Vishnu.
+The two outer lines denote the soles of Vishnu's feet and the central line represents a lotus throne supporting the feet.
+The frontal mark is linked with the southern doctrine, denoting complete dependence upon divine grace, and the central line symbolizes Lakshmi.